Facts & history of the Republic of Roses Island

 Table of Contents

-Facts & history of the Republic of Roses Island built by Italian engineer Giorgio Rosa, who made himself its president and declared it an independent state on 1 May 1968
+The island was built by Italian engineer Giorgio Rosa, who made himself its president and declared it an independent state on 1 May 1968

 The Republic of Rose Island (Repubblica dell’Isola delle Rose) was the name given to an artificial platform of 400 m² that stood in the Adriatic Sea at 11612 m off the coast between Rimini and Bellaria-Igea Marina and 500 m outside Italian territorial waters, designed by engineer Giorgio Rosa in 1958 and completed in 1967.
 Rosa made himself its president and declared it an independent state on 1 May 1968.